foxyflow/foxyflow/README.md

 - 👋 Hi, I’m Foxyflow ...
-AKA Luke Fox from NZ looking for work in UK.
+AKA Luke Fox from NZ looking for software development work.
-- 👀 I’m interested in ... putting my Computer Science degree to work as a Videogame Developer or software programmer.
+- 👀 I’m interested in ... putting my Computer Science degree to work as a software programmer for design.
-- 🌱 I’m currently learning ... how to get London/Kent area's software Human Resources Departments to notice me for a working/sponsorship visa.
+- 🌱 I’m currently building a dynamic website using React for the frontend and Node as the server so I can stop paying for Wordpress, then I'll be back to creating my learning languages game.
-- 💞️ I’m looking to collaborate on ... remote or agile work.
-I enjoy programming for design (and guitar).
+- 💞️ I’m looking to collaborate on ... remote or agile face to face work.
+Long term would be preferred.
 - 📫 How to reach me ... foxyflow@contractor.net

 <!---